European Lifestyle: The Unique Quality of Life for Residents of Nitza Promenade, Netanya

 Netanya has been undergoing an unprecedented real estate transformation in recent years.
 While the city was once identified mainly with its veteran center or neighborhoods like Ramat Poleg, today the center of gravity for Israeli luxury is migrating south to the last remaining pristine coastal strip.
-Sharat HaYam (also known by its official planned name, “Sharat Miriam”) is not just another neighborhood—it is an architectural and economic statement.
+Shirat Hayam (also known by its official planned name, “Shirat Miriam”) is not just another neighborhood—it is an architectural and economic statement.

 In this article, we will analyze the potential of this neighborhood currently under construction, understand why it specifically attracts foreign residents from Australia and the USA, and examine whether this is the greatest real estate opportunity of the decade in Netanya.